Kalatco/Shop/README.md

 Parameters:

+`--driver=` this parameter is for choosing a specific VM besides oracle virtualbox.

 `--insecure-registry=` this parameter is for accessing a local docker repository, if setup.

-`--driver=` this parameter is for choosing a specific VM besides oracle virtualbox.

-3. kubectl apply -f kubernetes/ingress.yaml

-With the provided ingress yaml, we must expose a host name to connect to the server.
+3. With the provided ingress yaml, we must expose a host name to connect to the server.
 Located within the ingress.yaml file, we see the host is currently set to "minikube.local", for this to work on your machine:

+a) Apply the ingress:

+`kubectl apply -f kubernetes/ingress.yaml`

-a) Enable minikube ingress:
+b) Enable minikube ingress:

 `minikube addons enable ingress`

-b) Copy the IP adress for your ingress instance:
+c) Copy the IP address for your ingress instance:

 `kubectl get ingress minikube-ingress`

-c) modify the /etc/hosts file on your computer and add the following:
+d) modify the /etc/hosts file on your computer and add the following:

-`{Ingress IP adress} minikube.local`
+`{Ingress IP address} minikube.local`

 ### Startup Servers

 1. configure kubernetes/celery/deployment.yaml and kubernetes/django/deployment.yaml to have the correct env variables for gmail email and password.

-1. Apply the rabbitmq deployment:
+2. Apply the rabbitmq deployment:

 `kubectl apply -f kubernetes/rabbitmq/`

-2. Apply the django server deployment:
+3. Apply the django server deployment:

 `kubectl apply -f kubernetes/django/`

-3. Apply the celery deployment:
+4. Apply the celery deployment:

 `kubectl apply -f kubernetes/celery/`

-4. Navigate to the minikube.local website and visit /swagger to check that the service is now running
+5. Navigate to minikube.local/swagger on your web browser to confirm django is running.